 7. Sugarloaf Mountain

-This gorgeous trail in Shenandoah National Park, VA leads to different waterfalls.
-Although it’s the perfect trail to hop on this summer and go swimming in the wild, the park bursts into beautiful hues of auburn, gold and red during the fall, pair that with the waterfalls and you’ve got yourself a totally gorgeous fall hike!
+This gorgeous trail in Shenandoah National Park, Va., leads to different waterfalls.
+Although it’s the perfect trail to hop on this summer and go swimming in the wild, the views also make for an amazing hike.

-One of the most popular trails in Shenandoah National Park, Old Rag Mountain offers some of the most stunning views of the park.
-But to get to these drop-dead gorgeous views you’ll have to hike up an 8.6-mile, largely uphill trail.
+One of the most popular trails in Shenandoah National Park, Old Rag Mountain offers some of the most stunning views.
+But to get to these drop-dead gorgeous views, you’ll have to hike up an 8.6-mile, largely uphill trail.
 Don’t be fooled by its “fake” summits though!
 This trail likes to fool hikers with many I-think-we’re-there summits, just remember you won’t have made it to the top until you see a sign labeling the summit as “Old Rag Mountain,” that’s when you’ll know you’ve arrived.

 10. Billy Goat Trail

-The hardest trail on our list, the Billy Goat Trail in Great Falls, MD involves plenty of hiking, climbing, hopping around cliffsides and a famous scramble up the side of a cliff.
-It’s not for the faint-hearted, but if you choose to go hiking on the Billy Goat Trail you’ll get to enjoy some pretty epic views over the Potomac River and Great Falls!
+The hardest trail on our list, the Billy Goat Trail in Great Falls, Md., involves plenty of hiking, climbing, hopping around, and a famous scramble up the side of a cliff.
+It’s not for the faint-hearted, but if you choose to go hiking on the Billy Goat Trail, you’ll get to enjoy some pretty epic views over the Potomac River and Great Falls!

 See also: 10 Awesome Day Trips From Washington DC